How Much Does Professional Teeth Whitening Cost?

 Vermont$100$350

-Number of Sessions and Teeth Condition
+Number of Sessions and Tooth Condition

 Costs of teeth whitening are charged per session.
 Some teeth whitening methods will require a number of sessions to achieve your desired teeth shade, which can increase costs.
 The number of sessions needed can also depend on the initial condition of the teeth prior to whitening.
 Teeth that have deeper stains may require additional sessions.
+Dentists often distinguish between extrinsic stains, which form on the outside of the enamel, and intrinsic stains, which occur within the tooth structure; intrinsic staining is typically harder to treat and may require a more customized plan.

 Additional Dental Procedures